Neutrino oscillation: Beam neutrino oscillation

 Neutrino beams produced at a particle accelerator offer the greatest control over the neutrinos being studied.
 Many experiments have taken place that study the same oscillations as in atmospheric neutrino oscillation using neutrinos with a few GeV of energy and several-hundred-kilometre baselines.
 The MINOS, K2K, and Super-K experiments have all independently observed muon neutrino disappearance over such long baselines.

 Data from the LSND experiment appear to be in conflict with the oscillation parameters measured in other experiments.
 Results from the MiniBooNE appeared in Spring 2007 and contradicted the results from LSND, although they could support the existence of a fourth neutrino type, the sterile neutrino.

 In 2010, the INFN and CERN announced the observation of a tauon particle in a muon neutrino beam in the OPERA detector located at Gran Sasso, 730 km away from the source in Geneva.

 T2K, using a neutrino beam directed through 295 km of earth and the Super-Kamiokande detector, measured a non-zero value for the parameter θ_{13} in a neutrino beam.
 NOνA, using the same beam as MINOS with a baseline of 810 km, is sensitive to the same.

+ESSνSB (proposal)

+The European Spallation Source neutrino Super Beam (ESSνSB) is a proposed accelerator-based experiment that would use the 2 GeV, 5 MW proton linear accelerator at the European Spallation Source in Lund, Sweden, to generate the world’s most intense ν_μ beam.
+By aiming the beam at a ≈360 km-distant megaton-scale water-Cherenkov detector, ESSνSB targets the **second neutrino-oscillation maximum**, where reduced systematic uncertainties allow a precision better than 8° on the leptonic CP-violating phase δ_{CP}.
+An extension project, ESSνSB+ (2023 – 2026), is preparing auxiliary low-energy facilities—including **LEnuSTORM** and a Low-Energy Monitored Neutrino Beam—to deliver percent-level ν–nucleus cross-section data that will control systematic uncertainties for the long-baseline programme.